Royal-Code/OperationResult/README.md

 }
 ```

-4 - You can also return an `OperationResult` in Minimal APIs,
+4 - You can also return an `OperationResult` in minimal APIs, using methods for converting to `IResult`:
-where there are implicit converters for `IResult`:

 ```cs
 // MapPost("/products")